apache/incubator-heron/website/content/docs/developers/python/topologies.md

   consume_bolt = ConsumeBolt.spec(inputs={spout: Grouping.SHUFFLE})
 ```

-For further information about the API, refer to the streamparse API documentation,
-although there are some methods and functionalities that are not supported or
-are invalid in Heron.

 ## Declaring output fields using the `spec()` method

-In Python topologies, so the output fields of your spout and bolt
+In Python topologies, the output fields of your spouts and bolts
-need to be declared by placing`outputs` class attributes, as there is
+need to be declared by placing `outputs` class attributes, as there is
-no `declareOutputFields()` method.
-This is compatible with the streamparse
-API, but dynamically declaring output fields is more complicated in this way.

-heronpy enables you to dynamically declare output fields as a list using the
+no `declareOutputFields()` method. `heronpy` enables you to dynamically declare output fields as a list using the
 `optional_outputs` argument in the `spec()` method.

 This is useful in a situation like below.